Nazpe/Nazpe/README.md

 - 🔭 I’m currently working on ...>
 -->
-I'm a AI expert and Data Scientist with experience in artificial intelligence, machine learning, statistical analysis, and data visualization.
+I'm an AI expert and Data Scientist with experience in artificial intelligence, machine learning, statistical analysis, and data visualization.
 I enjoy coding and am always looking for new challenges!
 I also have a background in life sciences and chemistry.

 ## Technical Skills